Said Aouita and Mark Nenow in a 10000m race in 1986 at the Bislett Games in Oslo

 Help is needed!

-The following runners are also available: Arne Andersson, Said Aouita, Roger Bannister, Bernard Barmasai, Luigi Beccali, David Bedford, Wilson Boit Kipketer, Pyotr Bolotnikov, Juri Borzakovsky, Jean Bouin, Brahim Boulami, Brahim Boutaib,
+The following runners are also available: Arne Andersson, Said Aouita, Roger Bannister, Bernard Barmasai, Dieter Baumann, Luigi Beccali, David Bedford, Wilson Boit Kipketer, Pyotr Bolotnikov, Juri Borzakovsky, Jean Bouin, Brahim Boulami, Brahim Boutaib,

 Audun Boysen, Fermin Cacho, Chris Chataway, Richard Chelimo, Jerzy Chromik, Ron Clarke, Tom Courtney, Alberto Cova, Glen Cunningham, Peter Elliott, Mohamed Farah, Marcello Fiasconaro, Brendan Foster, Mohamed Gammoudi,